 THIS GUARANTY, dated as of ____________, 2000, is given by Peoples Energy Corporation (“Guarantor”), in favor of Northern Natural Gas Company (“Counterparty”).

-In consideration of Counterparty extending credit to Midwest Energy Hub, L.L.C. (“Obligor”) from time to time pursuant to the ____________________________ Agreement between Counterparty and Obligor, dated ________, 2000 (“Agreement”), Guarantor hereby guarantees the payment of fifty percent (50%) of the amounts that may hereafter be due and payable by Obligor to Counterparty under the Agreement (“Obligations”), subject to the terms and conditions set forth below, provided, however, that Guarantor’s liability under this Guaranty shall not exceed $______________ in the aggregate.
+In consideration of Counterparty extending credit to Enovate, L.L.C. (“Obligor”) from time to time pursuant to the agreements for the transportation and/or storage of natural gas including but not limited to agreements for the resolution of imbalances (“Agreement”), Guarantor hereby guarantees the payment of fifty percent (50%) of the amounts that may hereafter be due and payable by Obligor to Counterparty under the Agreement (“Obligations”), subject to the terms and conditions set forth below, provided, however, that Guarantor’s liability under this Guaranty shall not exceed $______________ in the aggregate.
 This is a guaranty of payment and not of collection.

 Upon the failure of Obligor to pay any amount owed to Counterparty under the Agreement, Counterparty shall give written notice of such failure to Guarantor.
 If such amount owed remains unpaid for more than fifteen (15) days, Counterparty shall notify Guarantor thereof and Guarantor shall pay or cause to be paid the amount owed within five (5) business days.